mikemessina/mikemessina/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on all things Azure, IaC, and DevOps
+- :octocat: I’m currently working on all things Azure, IaC, and DevOps
 - 🌱 I’m currently learning Docker, GitHub Actions, and expanding my K8s knowledge.

 Thanks for visiting!